prince475/Awesome_porfolio_maker/README.md

 6. Open the application on your prefered browser.
 7. Run `npm start` to view the app in your prefered browser.

+### NB
+Ensure your back end is up and running to get real time backend data.    `rake start`

 ## Running the Application and Features
 ### User Story
 - This Application works with fetched data  from a remote server.
 The API used was created specifically for this app: https://my-app-backend-portfolio.onrender.com/project